pegasystems/pega-helm-charts/charts/pega/README.md

-install           | Install Pega Platform into your database without deploying. install-deploy    | Install Pega Platform into your database and then deploy. upgrade           | Upgrade or patch Pega Platform in your database without deploying. upgrade-deploy    | Upgrade or patch Pega Platform in your database without deploying.
+install           | Install Pega Platform into your database without deploying. install-deploy    | Install Pega Platform into your database and then deploy. upgrade           | Upgrade or patch Pega Platform in your database without deploying. upgrade-deploy    | Upgrade or patch Pega Platform in your database and then deploy.
 <!--upgrade           | Upgrade the Pega Platform installation in your database.
 upgrade-deploy    | Upgrade the Pega Platform installation in your database, and then deploy.
 -->